FomasTreeman/fac-moviedata/README.md

 # fac-moviedata
-new movies not applied with filter button for pop up form rather than ugly card at start up
+new movies not applied with filter  <br>
+button for pop up form rather than ugly card at start up